J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 * recover the content of a given file present on the DBMS file system and in some cases issue commands to the operating system.

 ## Exploitability
+According to OWASP, this kind of attack is an injection attack.
+Injection attack exploitability is accessible for everyone without special skills.
+But it is necessary to notice that this depends on what kind of SQLi is performing.
+Simple in-Band sqli will be accessible for everyone but blind can be very difficult to exploit and to detect even for skills professional.

 ## Impact
 An attacker can use SQLi to **bypass authentication or even even impersonate specific users**.
 One of SQL's primary functions is to select primary functions is to select data based on a query and output the reult of that query.
 An SQL Injection vulnerability could allow `the complete disclosure of data residing on a database server`.